The Council provides advice and information on the protection and enhancement of the District's natural environment.

 Conservation target areas (CTAs) have been established for a total of 36 large areas across the county and are the most important areas for wildlife where targeted conservation work will have the greatest benefit.
-These areas cover 17% of the entire county, 95% of all the sites of special scientific interest (SSSI) in the county, 75% of the local wildlife sites, and 85% of all the mapped UK BAP habitat for the county.
+These areas cover 17% of the entire county and include 95% of all the sites of special scientific interest (SSSI), 75% of all the local wildlife sites and 85% of all the mapped UK BAP habitat.

 CTAs have been identified as they present the best opportunities for prioritising the conservation, enhancement, and re-creation of both designated sites and important habitats.
 They also form the focus of efforts for reconnecting habitats and creating networks across Oxfordshire.
 22 CTAs in the County are active - in other words there is a lead organization that is co-ordinating conservation projects in each of these areas.

 For further information about the Oxfordshire BAP and CTAs, see downloads on this page and/or visit the Wild Oxfordshire website under useful links.
 The summary document has not been updated since the Oxfordshire Nature Conservation Forum became Wild Oxfordshire but it is factually correct in all other respects.

-For further information about SSSIs, visit the Natural England website under useful links and go to designated sites.
+For further information about SSSIs, visit the Natural England website under useful links and go to land management and then protected sites.

 Our partners and projects

-Many of the aims and actions within the corporate BAP are delivered through the funding of a number of key biodiversity organisations.
-For further information, go to the biodiversity partners page.
+Many of the aims and actions within the Cherwell BAP are delivered through the funding of a number of key biodiversity organisations.
+For further information, go to the Biodiversity Partners webpage

 The Cherwell swift conservation project was established in 2008 and aims to: